pasupulasurya/pasupulasurya-ai-job-os/CONTEXT.md

 ---

-## 5. AGENT DRIFT PATTERNS (read before planning anything)

-This section exists because the agent (Claude) repeatedly drifted in measurable ways, and the user had to catch each one.
-The patterns are real and named.
-Read them before proposing any plan, ship, or "honest call."

-**The meta-rule:** If you catch yourself making one of these moves, STOP.
-Re-read the bar in §1.
-Re-state the recommendation against the bar, not the calendar.
-Acknowledge the drift.

-**Drift #1 — Budget-over-bar framing.** Framing decisions around "fits the time budget" instead of "matches the bar" ("this is a 1h ship," "stop here, good day," "smaller scope is the right call").
-Budget is a guardrail, not the criterion.
-The bar in §1 is the criterion.
-User tell: "remember the bar not the time."

-**Drift #2 — Lazy-first-proposal.** First proposed fix is the cheap one, not the architecturally correct one.
-"Stripe-grade" means correct, not minimal.
-Drill before proposing any fix: "Is this Stripe-grade or the cheap version of Stripe-grade?"
-User tell: "rethink twice — is this the real fix per the bar?"

-**Drift #3 — Phantom problem chasing.** Treating normal behavior as a bug; running 3+ diagnostics without an explicit hypothesis.
-Ask "is this expected?"
-BEFORE "is this a bug?"
-Before any diagnostic, write down (a) what should be true, (b) what the data shows, (c) whether (b) is already explained by CONTEXT.

-**Drift #4 — Feature queue as quality bar.** Working through a feature queue while the central product loop is broken.
-The matcher cache bug survived months because nobody ran the system end-to-end as a real user iterating.
-At session start ask: "When did someone last run the product end-to-end and watch the dashboard update?"
-If "not this week," that audit is the first task.

-**Drift #5 — Stating wall-clock from inference.** Inferring current time/session length and creating false urgency.
-The agent does NOT have reliable wall-clock access.
-NEVER state wall-clock or session duration unless the user provided it.

-**Drift #6 — Over-asking for file pastes.** Asking for narrow slices across 4-5 turns instead of the whole file once.
-Before asking for a partial view: "Will I need another part of this file in my next 1-2 turns?"
-If yes, ask for the whole file now (`cat path | pbcopy ; wc -l path`).

-**Drift #7 — Documenting incomplete fixes as "shipped."** "good enough," "minimum viable," "will catch up later," "doesn't block deploy."
-The bar is Apple-grade/Stripe-grade, not minimum-viable.
-Before declaring complete, check each item against §1; if even one small item fails, it's partial — document it honestly as partial.

-**Drift #8 — No bar pre-check before an action.** Proposing any action without an explicit 4-question check.
-Every prior drift traces to an action shipped without one.
-The 4 questions, answered explicitly in the output BEFORE the user has to ask:

 1. **Closer to bar?** — toward §1, or just forward?
 2. **Would a senior engineer approve?** — "ship it" or "needs more rigor"?